chathnindu/news-neutralizer-extension/README.md

 # news-neutralizer-extension

-/nTHIS IS NOT A WORKING EXTENSION.
+**⚠️ THIS IS NOT A WORKING EXTENSION.**

-WE ADVICE YOU TO HANDLE IT WITH CARE AS THERE ARE BUGS AND ERRRORS THROUGH OUT THE CODE.
+We advise you to handle this repository with care, as there are bugs and errors throughout the code.
+This project is currently in a non-functional state and is intended for development purposes only.

-THANK YOU FOR YOUR ATTENTION.!!
+**THANK YOU FOR YOUR ATTENTION!**